-' Hardware tab'.
-If a valid input is connected the state 'connected' should be seen.
+' Hardware tab' tab: If a valid input is connected the state 'connected' should be seen.
 For analog inputs open the 'Analog' tab.

-When an input that is enabled is selected (single click), a window in the right part of the browser opens and the input stream is shown at the output monitor.
+When an input is selected (single click), a window in the right part of the browser opens.
 This input view shows some status information of that channel and allows administration of this input channel.